-findings at length and resolved to use the findings to inform the year 2 TB training activities.
-It was further agreed that there will be need to monitor the impact of the trainings on the quality of TB management in the target districts.
+findings at length and resolved to use the findings to inform the year a TR training districts.
 Finally, the participants called for the tool to be administered beyond the Southern Africa Tuberculosis and Health Systems Support (SATBHSS) project sites so that the results could be generalized to the entire country.